If you love Blueberry Muffins, you are going to love my Blueberry Chia Muffins with Lemon and Ginger even more – and so

 One of the best things about my Blueberry Chia Muffins with Lemon and Ginger is that you can use either fresh or frozen blueberries.
-You don’t even have to thaw the frozen berries.
-This means that you can enjoy muffins that taste of summer all year round!
+This means that you can enjoy muffins that taste of summer all year round.
+You don’t even have to thaw the frozen berries!

-The trick with both fresh and frozen berries is to combine them with the flour mixture before you mix the wet and dry ingredients together.
-Not only does this prevent the blueberries from sticking or sinking, it also helps stop ‘bleeding’.
-(You know, when blueberry muffins end up a light shade of purple all the way through).
+Whether you use blueberries that are fresh or frozen, always remember to combine them with the flour mixture before you mix the wet and dry ingredients together.
+This stops the blueberries from sticking or sinking.
+Plus it ensures the blueberries don’t ‘bleed’ into the batter and leave your muffins a light shade of purple all the way through.

 The streusel topping on my Blueberry Chia Muffins with Lemon and Ginger really does make them extra special.
-However, they are still low enough in sugar to be reasonably healthy.
-And with the addition of the chia seeds and the antioxidants in the blueberries you can enjoy these treats guilt free, knowing that your tasty, portable breakfast or snack is a wholesome one!
+However, they are still low enough in sugar to be quite healthy too.
+With the addition of the chia seeds and the antioxidants in the blueberries you can enjoy these treats guilt free, knowing that your tasty, portable breakfast or snack is a wholesome one!
 Again, feel free to leave the streusel off if you prefer.
 These muffins taste wonderful with or without it!

 - For the streusel (optional):